Continuity of Lyapunov Exponents for Cocycles with Invariant Holonomies: Preliminary Results

 \section{Preliminary Results}

 The rest of the paper is devoted to the proof of Theorem \ref{mainthm}.
 From now on $\hat{\mu}$ will denote an ergodic $\hat{f}$-invariant measure with local product structure and full support on $\hat{\Sigma}$.
-Since an ergodic measure for $\hat{f}$ must be supported inside a topologically transitive component of $\hat{\Sigma}$ we will always assume that $\hat{\Sigma}$ is a topologically transitive subshift of finite type.
 In this section we prove some preliminary results.